Xiul109/eeglib/readme.md

 # eeglib

-The module eeglib is a library for python 3.4+ that aims to be a set of tools to analyse EEG signals.
-It defines some data structures aswell as some processings in order to make easier to work with EEG data.
+The module *eeglib* is a library for Python that provides of tools to analyse electroencephalography (EEG) signals.
+This library is mainly a feature extraction tool that includes lots of frequently used algorithms in EEG processing with using a sliding window approach. *eeglib* provides a friendly interface that allows data scientists who work with EEG signals to extract lots of features with just a few lines.

 ## Main features
 * Different types of processings
     * FFT
-    * Averaged amplitude for each band
+    * Band Power
     * Synchronization Likelihood
     * Petrosian and Higuchi Fractal Dimensions
     * Hjorth Parameters